nextflow-io/nextflow/docs/config.rst

-Read :ref:`docker-page` page to lean more how use Docker containers with Nextflow.
+Read :ref:`docker-page` page to learn more how use Docker containers with Nextflow.

 .. _config-singularity: